USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 marginal cost = annual cost (for specified cost year) / emissions reductions (tons)
 ```

-Note that cost equations are used to compute the annual cost, when applicable and all required input data is available.
+Note that cost equations are used to compute the annual cost, when applicable and all required input data are available.
 For target pollutant source-control pair records, the annual cost will be the total of the annual costs for the target pollutant and any costs associated with co-pollutant reductions.

 * **status**: This column contains a flag that helps determine which source-control records should be actively considered during the strategy run.
 * **cum\_annual\_cost**: This column contains the cumulative annual cost for the source and all preceding sources that have been included in the strategy (i.e., for which status is null).
 This is only specified for target pollutant sources, but it also includes costs associated with co-pollutant reductions.